Courses

 3

-This is the fourth course in the research sequence of this curriculum, for students who opt for, and selected for systematic review.
-This course is effectively part I of the capstone research course.
-This is an advanced course focused on the critical review of the scientific literature, building upon content from DPT 652, DPT 653, and DPT 752.
-The critical review of the literature will be on a topic directly pertaining to physical therapy (e.g. diagnosis, intervention, education, etc.).
-The course design is to foster collaborative investigation, critique, and writing leading toward dissemination.
+This is the fourth course in the research sequence of the DPT curriculum.
+This is an advanced course focused on critical review of the scientific literature, developing research methodology and design, and builds upon content from DPT 652, DPT 653, and DPT 752.
+Students will work toward completing projects begun in DPT 752, as developed with their faculty advisor.
+The course is designed to foster collaborative research activities leading toward dissemination.

 Section Section Dates Time Instructor Credits Location